Thank you for entrusting us with a 5th vehicle through our program! We are so very appreciative of your generosity!”

 ~ Carolyne, DAC Donor Support ~

 Since 2012, Mr. Stiksma and his family have been quietly popping up in our new donation notifications.
-One vehicle after another, they have contributed to charities that they love by sharing the vehicles that have served them well.
+One vehicle after another, they have given gifts to charities that they love by sharing the vehicles that have served them well.

 It all started in 2012 with an Explorer that was ready for the scrapper.
 Of little sentimental value to the Stiksma’s, the SUV was the first of their vehicles to spread cheer to the Make-a-Wish-Foundation.
-From that humble beginning the family would go on to gift a truck, a sporty car, a minivan, and…well…an “old man car.”
+From that humble beginning the family would go on to give more gifts.
+A truck, a sporty car, a minivan, and…well…an “old man car.”

 Henry’s first truck, a ’91 Ford Ranger, was a favorite, but when she gave her last gasp — in the middle of a city intersection — it was time for her contribution to change from rubber on asphalt to donation dollars.
 Gift #2 for the kids at Make-a-Wish.

 The charity was a natural fit for the Stiksma’s as Henry’s wife is a teacher.
-One of the students in her school was on the list of recipients for Make-a-Wish and the family wanted to contribute — to the tune of two different car donations in just one year!
+One of the students in her school was on the list of recipients for Make-a-Wish.
+The family wanted to contribute — to the tune of two different car donations in just one year!

 The family minivan proved to be a trusty workhorse.
 For over 300,000 kms it ferried 4 children and their friends to soccer games and volleyball practice.
 They drove that Montana right into 2o14 until it couldn’t go another kilometer.
 It’s last ride was, you guessed it, on behalf of the children at Make-a-Wish!